fawazsammani/mogrifier-lstm-pytorch/README.md

 mog_lstm = MogrifierLSTMCell(input_size, hidden_size, mogrify_steps)
 ```

 Here we provide an example of a model with two-layer Mogrifier LSTM.
-Additionally, the paper uses:
-- Tying embedding weights and output weights
-- Adam optimizer with betas = (0, 0.999), which essentially means ignoring the momentum term in Adam

-The above points are implemented below as well.

 ```python
 from mog_lstm import MogrifierLSTMCell